magento/devdocs/src/catalog-service/index.md

 ![Catalog architecture diagram](images/catalog-service-architecture.png)

 In the core GraphQL system, the frontend client sends a request to the Commerce application, which receives each request, processes it, possibly sending a request through multiple subsystems, then returns a response to the storefront.
-This round trip can cause slow page load times, potentially leading to lower conversion rates.
+This round trip can cause slow page load times, potentially impacting conversion rates.

 Catalog Service sends queries to a separate GraphQL gateway.
-The service accesses a separate database that contains product details and related information, such as product attributes, variants, prices, and categories.
+The service accesses a separate data store that contains product details and related information, such as product attributes, variants, prices, and categories.
 The service keeps the database in sync with the Adobe Commerce through indexation.
 Because the service bypasses direct communication with the application, it is able to reduce the latency of the request and response cycle.

 The core and service GraphQL systems do not directly communicate with each other.
 You access each system from a different URL, and calls require different header information.
 The two GraphQL systems are designed to be used together.
 The [!DNL Catalog Service] GraphQL system augments the core system to make product storefront experiences faster.